tc39/how-we-work/how-to-participate-in-meetings.md

 _How to use_:

-We use the #tc39-delegates channel on Matrix during the meetings.
-This channel is open to delegates.
-The public channel #tc39-general is useful for outside communication that is _not_ during meetings.
+We use the #tc39-delegates room on Matrix during the meetings.
+This room is open to delegates.
+The public room #tc39-general is useful for outside communication that is _not_ during meetings.
 You can find instructions for joining [here](matrix-guide.md).